Cyberz189/Zeek-Lab/README.md

 ![IMG_8667](https://github.com/Cyberz189/Zeek-Lab/assets/163569052/bf877c52-8412-420d-9dca-437ba059a4b4)
 ![IMG_8668](https://github.com/Cyberz189/Zeek-Lab/assets/163569052/848bc56e-470a-4ed8-8b1f-6220de9aa474)

-Finally, by once again using the "cat signature | zeek-cut src_port" Zeek is able to provide me with the source port thats causing the event and is also tied into the signature.
-In this case theres 2 ports detected by Zeek, ports 38706, and ports 38712.
+Finally, by once again using the "cat signature | zeek-cut src_port," Zeek is able to provide me with the source port that's causing the event and is also tied into the signature.
+In this case, there are two ports detected by Zeek: ports 38706 and 38712.
 This information allows us to use filters within Zeek to look at specific information within the packets found in the pcap file.
-Continuing on with opening the conn.log im able to use the filters to get additional ports, orgin ip, destination ip, targeted ports,received packets count, along with the sent packet counts.
-As a SOC analyst using Zeek with a SIEM or other network tools could be invaluable to securing a network from outside threats, and keeping a company, or just data secure.
+Continuing with opening the conn.log, I'm able to use the filters to get additional ports, origin IP, destination IP, targeted ports, received packet counts, along with the sent packet counts.
+As a SOC analyst, using Zeek with a SIEM or other network tools could be invaluable for securing a network from outside threats and keeping a company's data secure.

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*